manuvazquez/gift-wrapper/README.md

 ## Remote access

-Images should be copied into some remote host that is public so that it can be accessed by Moodle.
+By default, images are copied into some remote host (with a publicly visible directory) so that they can be accessed by Moodle.
 This is done automatically for every embedded image (svg or tex).
-In the `parameters.yaml` file, within `ssh` either
+For this to work, in the `parameters.yaml` file, within `ssh` either

 * user and password, or
 * user and path to a public key file